ryancwalsh/onlyfunds/README.md

 As part of the setup process is the option to setup GitHub Actions to deploy the project, which is how we are deploying the app.
 The production folder is `/build`

+...assuming you have setup firebase and have project access

+### `firebase serve`

+Performs a local deployment, similar to `npm start`

+### `firebase deploy`

+Deploys to production.
+Not necessary because GitHub Actions will automatically deploy the app upon commit.